"The page below is from the manual of PRTG, our quick-to-install and easy-to-use network monitoring software"

 PRTG Manual: Inheritance of Settings

-The hierarchical tree is not only used to group sensors for organizational reasons, there is also an important aspect involved that we call inheritance .
-To ensure administration is quick and easy—especially for large monitoring setups—certain settings are inherited from the overlying level.
+The hierarchical tree does not only help organize the devices and keep everything neat and tidy.
+There is also an important aspect involved that we call inheritance .
+To ensure administration is quick and easy—especially for large monitoring setups—certain settings are inherited from the higher level.
 For example, you can change the monitoring interval for all sensors by editing the interval setting of the topmost Root group (unless no other setting is defined below).

 You can override this inheritance on any level of the hierarchy by setting a different value for a specific probe, group, device, or sensor.
-All objects below will inherit these new settings; object settings from levels above will stay unchanged.
+All objects below will inherit these new settings; object settings from levels above will not be affected.

 Settings that are inherited among all objects include: